-In addition to the above minimum requirement, the Offeror must:
+In addition to the above minimum requirement, the offeror and the Sub-Contractor, if applicable, each must:

 - 2. Provide a 2 page summary of a recent (within the past 36 months) successful international air cargo development project. - 3.
-Be able to demonstrate direct experience and working relationships with the international air cargo industry to include, but not limited to, airlines, freight forwarders and shippers.

-- 4. Provide documented evidence of their participation in at least 1 large international air cargo conference and relevant Asian Airline contact meetings since December of 2015. - 5.
+Be able to demonstrate direct experience and working relationships with the international air cargo industry to include, but not limited to, airlines, freight forwarders and shippers. - 4.
+Provide documented evidence of their participation in at least 1 large international air cargo conference and relevant Asian Airline contact meetings since December of 2015. - 5.
 Provide 2 letters of reference from recent international air cargo consulting clients.
 The services provided to the clients must have occurred since 2012.

-An offeror's failure to meet these minimum prior experience requirements may cause their proposal to be considered non-responsive and their proposal may be rejected.
+An offeror's or a Sub-Contractor's failure to meet these minimum prior experience requirements may cause their proposal to be considered non-responsive and their proposal may be rejected.